-Changes in American society, nursing practice and the nature of youth health services have resulted in an increased demand for expert clinical health services in youth oriented settings, such as schools, camps, day care centers and juvenile detention centers.
+Changes in American society, nursing practice and the nature of child health services have resulted in an increased demand for expert clinical health services in child oriented settings, such as schools, camps, day care centers and juvenile detention centers.
 Advances in health care and technology have increased the survival rate and life expectancy of low birth weight infants, children with chronic illnesses, congenital anomalies and those who have survived traumatic injuries.
-Some of these children have special healthcare needs, such as technology assistance, medication and treatment administration, and supplemental nutrition that must address when the child is away from home.
-An even greater number of children have long-term chronic medical conditions such as diabetes, asthma, anemia, hemophilia, epilepsy, and leukemia.
+Some of these children have special healthcare needs, such as technology assistance, medication and/or treatment administration, and supplemental nutrition, which needs addressed when the child is away from home.
+An even greater number of children have long-term chronic medical conditions including, but not limited to diabetes, asthma, anemia, hemophilia, epilepsy, and leukemia.
 Some of these conditions require daily management in a setting outside of the home, while other conditions may require only intermittent management or acute care procedures on an emergency basis.
-These changes have also heightened the need for population based health promotion, prevention, and early intervention services in youth oriented settings.
-Safe and accountable nursing practice requires adherence to the nursing process (assessment, diagnosis, outcome identification, planning, implementation, and evaluation) and systematic, continuous documentation of the individual care provided to clients.
+These changes have also heightened the need for population based health promotion, prevention, and early intervention services in child oriented settings.
+Safe and accountable nursing practice requires adherence to the nursing process (assessment, diagnosis, outcome identification, planning, implementation, and evaluation) and systematic, continuous documentation of the individual care provided to children.

-Two statutes from the Education Chapter of the Arkansas Code specifically address the issue of providing for a child's healthcare needs and the person required to perform tasks.
+Statutes from the Education Chapter of the Arkansas Code specifically address the issue of providing for a child's healthcare needs and the person required to perform tasks.